khaoyy/BIOL3070-Howa/Warm-up-mosquitoes-KaylaHowa.md

 # DISCUSSION

-### Interpretation - First Analysis (Viremia Duration Plot)
+### Interpretation - Second Analysis: Viremia Duration Plot

-The first plot shows a horizontal bar graph featuring many different avian species on the y-axis and a scale of days of detectable viremia ranging from 0-7 on the x-axis.
+The second plot shows a horizontal bar graph featuring many different avian species on the y-axis and a scale of days of detectable viremia ranging from 0-7 on the x-axis.
 This graph appears to contain two or three larger peaks in days of detectable viremia.
-Specifically, these peaks come from the House Finch, Great Horned Owl, and Red-Billed Gull.
+Specifically, these peaks come from the *H. mexicanus*, *Bubo virginianus* (Great Horned Owl), and *Chroicocephalus novaehollandiae scopulinus* (Red-Billed Gull).
 Larger peaks suggest a longer amount of time that there is detectable viremia in these species blood which allows for longer transmission capabilites from mosquitoes.
+Longer transmission capabilities allows for more mosquito feeding and infection opportunities, which finally would increase the amount of transmited WNV to other species.

-### Interpretation - Second Analysis (Map)
+### Interpretation - Third Analysis: Location Heat Maps

-This second plot shows two heat maps.
+This third plot shows two heat maps.
 The heat map on the left shows House finch blood meals while the heat map on the right shows WNV-positive pools (rate).
-The fact that these two maps can almost perfectly fit ontop of each other suggests that the House finch could be directly correlated to increases in WNV-positive pools, as the areas that contain more House finches also contain more WNV-positive pools.
+The fact that these two maps can almost perfectly fit on top of each other suggests that the *H. mexicanus* could be directly correlated to increases in WNV-positive pools, as the areas that contain more *H. mexicanus* also contain more WNV-positive pools.

+### Limitations

+One limitation could be the locations of the mosquito traps.
+If most of the traps are in areas where *H. mexicanus* thrive, then we would have a bias in our collected data, skewed towards *H. mexicanus*.
+We would need to ensure that an equal amount of samples are collected from traps across SLC area to account for locations where *H. mexicanus* may not be as abundant.

+Second, our data have a small sample size.
+When you consider how many mosquitoes are feeding and transmitting WNV, a sample size as small as ours may not tell the full story of what is occuring.
+In the future, it would be ideal to collect many more samples to analyze.

 # CONCLUSION

-As a reminder, we hypothesized that house finches serve as the primary amplifying hosts for WNV due to their high viremia duration and large presence in the Salt Lake City area.
-Additionally, we predicted that locations with a higher ratio of house finches in our blood host analysis are also the same locations with elevated positive tests for WNV.
-Based on evidence of a long detectible viremea in House finches, and the correlation between House finch blood meals and WNV-positive rates, there is evidence to suggest our prediction and hypothesis are correct.
+As a reminder, we hypothesized that *Haemorhous mexicanus* serve as the primary amplifying hosts for WNV due to their high viremia duration and large presence in the Salt Lake City area.
+Additionally, we predicted that locations with a higher ratio of *H. mexicanus* in our blood host analysis are also the same locations with elevated positive tests for WNV.
+Based on evidence of a long detectible viremea in *H. mexicanus*, and the correlation between House finch blood meals and WNV-positive rates, there is evidence to suggest our prediction and hypothesis are correct.